equalsgibson/golibre/README.md

 ### Prerequisites

-Download and install Go, version 1.22+, from the [official Go website](https://go.dev/doc/install).
+- Download and install Go, version 1.22+, from the [official Go website](https://go.dev/doc/install).
+- If you do not already have a LibreLinkUp account, create one by downloading the LibreLinkUp App from the [iOS App Store](https://apps.apple.com/us/app/librelinkup/id1234323923) or [Google Play Store](https://play.google.com/store/apps/details?id=org.nativescript.LibreLinkUp)

+> [!TIP]
+> To make sure that your account credentials will work with the library, you can download the [bruno](https://www.usebruno.com/) application or the [Postman](https://www.postman.com/) application and test the requests manually.

 ### Install